45 Lab Metrics You Need to Track [Download the Full List]

 Tests per Full-Time Equivalent (FTE)

-This tracks the number of tests performed per full-time staff member.
-This metric is helpful in assessing staff productivity and optimizing labor costs.
-It can also be used to understand seasonality and demand changes throughout the year.
+Tracking tests per full-time employee (or equivalent) helps assess staff productivity and optimize labor costs.
+It can also be used to understand seasonality and changes in demand throughout the year.

 Instrument Utilization Rate

 The percentage of time that instruments are in use versus the total available time.
-High utilization rates indicate efficient use of equipment.
-This can help you better allocate resources as well as budget for new equipment.
+High utilization rates indicate efficient equipment use.
+This can help you better allocate resources and budget for new equipment.

 Reagent and Supplies Usage Efficiency

-This tracks the consumption of reagents and supplies in relation to the number of tests performed.
+Reagent and supply usage efficiency tracks consumption relative to the number of tests performed.
 This helps identify wastage and opportunities for cost savings.

 Cost per Test